barbara-bouillicot/barbara-bouillicot/README.md

 - 👯 I’m looking to collaborate on **any cool and challenging projects**

-- 👨‍💻 All of my projects are available 👉 [there](https://www.barbarabouillicot.com)
+- 👨‍💻 You can find more about me and my projects 👉 [here](https://www.barbarabouillicot.com)